DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 ## Convert anything into camelCase

-Finally, I want to be able to convert any string back into camel case.
+Finally, I want to be able to convert any string back to `camelCase`.

 I start with `toKebab` as usual.